Member institutions

 All members of our community are committed to educating the whole person through experiences within and beyond the classroom.
 Honoring its historical heritage from the Lutheran Church and its continuing connection with the Evangelical Lutheran Church in America, Muhlenberg encourages, welcomes and celebrates a variety of faith traditions and spiritual perspectives.

-Founded in 1908 in southeast Portland, Oregon, Reed College is a coeducational, independent liberal arts and sciences college.
-Referred to as one of the most intellectual colleges in the country, Reed is known for its high standards of scholarly practice, creative thinking, and engaged citizenship.
 Reed students pursue the bachelor of arts degree in 40 majors and programs.
 The curriculum includes a yearlong humanities course, broad distribution requirements, and a senior thesis.
 A 9:1 student-to-faculty ratio and small conference-style classes allow faculty members to truly mentor students and engage with them in individual discussions.
 Reed also offers a graduate program leading to a master of arts degree in liberal studies.

 Sarah Lawrence is a prestigious, residential, coeducational liberal arts college.
 Founded in 1926 and consistently ranked among the leading liberal arts colleges in the country, Sarah Lawrence is known for its pioneering approach to education, rich history of impassioned intellectual and civic engagement, and vibrant, successful alumni.
 In close proximity to the unparalleled offerings of New York City, our historic campus is home to an inclusive, intellectually curious, and diverse community.
 Talented, creative students choose Sarah Lawrence for the opportunity to take charge of their education.
 In close collaboration with our dedicated, distinguished faculty, students create a rigorous, personalized course of study, conduct independent research, and connect a wide array of disciplines.
 They graduate knowing how to apply the knowledge, skills, and critical thinking necessary for life after college.